Ali-Abozaid/Graduation_project-/README.md

 ![image](https://github.com/Ali-Abozaid/Graduation_project-/assets/69512058/ecfaf430-552f-4ae5-b514-a0a12b0d54fd)

 what is sign language?
-is a form of manual communication and is one of the most natural ways of communication for most people in deaf community. is a collection of gestures, movements, postures, and facial expressions corresponding to letters and words in natural languages our solution
+is a form of manual communication and is one of the most natural ways of contact for most people in the deaf community. is a collection of gestures, movements, postures, and facial expressions corresponding to letters and words in natural languages our solution